 3. Foreigner Friendly

-It is no easy feat attempting to use the local transportation while you’re traveling abroad.
+It is no easy feat attempting to use the local transportation while you’re studying abroad in South Korea.
 A taxi ride might not be your best bet, unless you are confident in your ability to communicate in Korean.
 Seoul’s subway system, however, is surprising in its simplicity.
 Not only are there multiple subway maps available to download onto your phone, but the maps at the subway stations are also in English.
 In most of the subway cars at each stop a voice will come over the intercom speaking first in Korean and followed by English, to announce what stop you have arrived at.
 By far, the mastering of Seoul’s subway system will be an easy accomplishment.

 Prepare your liver.
 One of the more unexpected aspects of nightlife in Korea is the role that alcohol plays.
 While Koreans are by no means alcoholics, nor do they expect you to become one, drinking alcohol can be an almost nightly enjoyment.
-With soju, a popular rice wine, priced at only 1,200 won (or 1.20 USD) a bottle, it is a practiced tradition for college students to hit up the convenience stores before heading to the clubs.
+With soju, a popular rice wine, priced at only 1,200 won (or 1.20 USD) a bottle, it is a practiced tradition for college students (including anyone studying abroad in South Korea) to hit up the convenience stores before heading to the clubs.

 Another popular way to spend the night is at a bang, which in English translates into “room.”
 In Seoul there are different types of bangs; a few notable bangs are noraebangs, PC bangs, and jjimjilbangs.
 A noraebang is a karaoke room, PC bang is a place for people to rent and play video games on computers, and a jjimjilbang is a traditional Korean bathhouse.
 Spending time in a bang is a popular practice among Koreans often as a means to escape the house and hang out with friends.